eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 - generate a license-free FMU so that it can be imported in any software,
 - generate a co-simulation FMU so that solver is included in the FMU and can be directly executed,
 - assign units of measure to each port as far as physically meaningful.
 Depending on the software, the connection of two ports is only allowed if the unit of measure is the same or if the unit of measure is empty.
 The second case can lead to mismatching,
-- embedd all needed tables and files while creating the FMU,
+- embed all needed tables and files while creating the FMU,
 - expose only numerical parameters to the user for changing.

 ### Guideline for Assigning Asset Properties to FMU and Services